MuZero: Reactions and related work

 MuZero was viewed as a significant advancement over AlphaZero, and a generalizable step forward in unsupervised learning techniques.
 The work was seen as advancing understanding of how to compose systems from smaller components, a systems-level development more than a pure machine-learning development.

 While only pseudocode was released by the development team, Werner Duvaud produced an open source implementation based on that.

 MuZero has been used as a reference implementation in other work, for instance as a way to generate model-based behavior.

 In late 2021, a more efficient variant of MuZero was proposed, named EfficientZero.
 It "achieves 194.3 percent mean human performance and 109.0 percent median performance on the Atari 100k benchmark with only two hours of real-time game experience".

 In early 2022, a variant of MuZero was proposed to play stochastic games (for example 2048, backgammon), called Stochastic MuZero, which uses afterstate dynamics and chance codes to account for the stochastic nature of the environment when training the dynamics network.

+In February 2022, DeepMind reported a first application of MuZero to a real-world task, collaborating with YouTube to improve video compression in the open-source VP9 codec.
+A version called MuZero-RC replaced VP9's default rate-control mechanism, selecting the quantisation parameter for each frame, and achieved an average 4% bitrate reduction across a diverse set of videos without quality degradation.